 REHEARSALS & PERFORMANCES

-MCO currently rehearses in five locations: Orange County, California; Arizona’s East Valley; Dallas, Texas; Utah Valley, Utah; and Idaho’s Treasure Valley.
-A second rehearsal location for Utah will open in Davis County in Fall 2021.
+MCO currently rehearses in seven locations: Orange County, California; Arizona’s East Valley; Dallas and Austin, Texas; Utah and Davis Counties, Utah; and Boise, Idaho.

 Each MCO locale houses six performance ensembles, including four non-auditioned choirs for children and youth ages 4–18, an auditioned adult choir, and an auditioned symphony orchestra.
 All choirs rehearse once each week.
 The symphony orchestra rehearses less frequently.
 Together they perform regularly in the finest concert halls in their communities.

 In addition to several singles, MCO has released seven albums: Star of Wonder (2020); Millennial Song (2019), which debuted at #1 on Billboard Magazine’s Classical Albums & Classical Crossover Albums charts; Amazing Grace (2016); To Be American (2014), which also debuted at #1 on Billboard; O Holy Night (2012), which landed in the top 10 of Billboard’s Traditional Classical chart for seven weeks in a row; Messiah in America (2011), which debuted at #1 on Billboard’s Traditional Classical chart; and That Easter Morn (2009).